- Renovations vary from small DIY projects to major remodels. They can help increase property value and make homes more appealing to future buyers.

 This type of finance product is sometimes called a building loan, home improvement loan, or another combination of the above.

-The nitty-gritty details of construction loans can differ between lenders but many will require a minimum loan amount of $150,000 - so the renovation might need to be substantial.
+The nitty-gritty details of construction loans can differ between lenders, but many will require a minimum loan amount of $150,000, so the renovation might need to be substantial.

 Usually, you’ll be allowed access to your borrowed cash as you need it, rather than in a lump sum.
-This might let you pay invoices and material costs as they come and save you paying interest on money you haven’t needed yet.
+This might let you pay invoices and material costs as they come and save you from paying interest on money you haven’t needed yet.

 Sometimes a lender will want to pay the borrowed money directly to a builder or trade, bypassing the borrower entirely.